MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 Depending on the level of overage, these 200,000 credits might not be enough.
 They can be requested multiple times, but the number of extension requests per month and per year is limited.
 Each request grants 200,000 credits and triggers an email.

-The purpose of these free credit extensions is to allow makers and admin to unblock themselves temporarily in case additional purchase and/or re-allocation can't be done in a timely manner.
+The purpose of these free credit extensions is to allow makers and admin to unblock themselves temporarily in case additional purchase and/or reallocation can't be done in a timely manner.
 Customer shouldn't rely on credit extensions to cover repetitive overage.
 Repetitive overage must be managed with additional purchase and/or reallocation.

 ## Preview features